Terraform-VMWare-Modules/terraform-vsphere-vm/README.md

-# Terraform vSphere Module for Virtual Machine Provisioning
+# Terraform vSphere Module

+For Virtual Machine Provisioning with (Linux/Windows) customization.

 ## Deploys (Single/Multiple) Virtual Machines to your vSphere environment